Cash-out refinance: When is it a good option?

 - Reverse mortgage.

-A home equity line of credit works like a credit card, using your house as collateral.
-You have a credit limit, just as you have with a credit card, and you can spend up to that limit.
+A home equity line of credit works like a credit card, with your house as collateral.
+You have a credit limit, just as you do with a credit card, and you can spend up to that limit.
 The interest rate moves up and down with the prime rate.

 Which is right for you?